Lucas-C/ludochaordic/content/2020-10-DD-undying-dusk-a-pdf-video-game.md

 It was made during the summer of 2020 by Lucas Cimon.

 To my knowledge, this is **the very first video game in a PDF format**.

+Note that **it cannot be played using Adobe Acrobat Reader**, due to technical limitations of this software.
+I recommend that you use instead **Sumatra PDF** in version **3.1.2**, that can be download on [this page](https://www.sumatrapdfreader.org/download-prev.html).
+You will find a detailed comparison of PDF readers compatibility with Undying Dusk [here](https://github.com/Lucas-C/undying-dusk#compatible-pdf-readers).

 <a href="https://github.com/Lucas-C/undying-dusk/releases/download/v0.9.2/undying-dusk.pdf" download>
   <figure>